 Mark Hamill’s is one of the best voice actors working today and again he brings his a-game for the iconic character, giving a doll so much personality and menace.
 Shining as Karen, it was a treat to see Plaza play a more serious role than what I’m used to, while Bateman does well to hold his own as the focal point of the film.

 One aspect of the film that I found to be not as strong as in the original is the look of Chucky, who this time around looks more creepy from the start and makes you wonder who would buy that for their child, least in the ’80s edition the doll started off looking like a toy not a device from a Blackmirror episode.

-Although this is technically disconnected to the other films in the franchise and it would be strange to have two going at the same time, I really do hope they can go somewhere in the future with this film because there is a lot more potential to be explored, after all, a doll that can control drones and smart tech is much scarier than one that can’t.
+Although this is technically disconnected from the other films in the franchise and it would be strange to have two going at the same time, I really hope they can go somewhere in the future with this film because there is a lot more potential to be explored a doll that can control drones and smart tech is much scarier than one that can’t.